cverluise/patentcity/docs/FR_ANNOTATION_GUIDELINES.md

 #### Information display

-The information we are interested is in the header.
+The information we are interested in is in the header.

 The upper part of the header contains generic terms like the name of the institution and its seal, the patent's publication number and its technological class code.

 The lower part of the header contains a brief description of the content of the invention and the information about the assignee (name and location).
-Those two distinct information can be blended together in the same sentence or not.
+Those two distinct pieces of information can be blended together in the same sentence or not.
-Finally a last sentence gives indicates the date at which the patent has been granted as well as the publication date.
+Finally a last sentence indicates the date at which the patent has been granted as well as the publication date.

 ??? note "More on format 1"

     We notice some slight changes within this format across time.

     - Technological class: up until FR1096200A, the patents provide a French technological class.
 From patent FR1096201A to patent FR1196800A, both the French technological class as well as the international technological class are mentioned in the header.
-Finally, starting with patent FR1196801A, only the international technlogical class is retained.
+Finally, starting with patent FR1196801A, only the international technological class is retained.
     - Location: It appears only from FR328212A.
 The assignee's country of residence is then mentioned.
 Starting with the patent FR371349A, the county is mentioned when the assignee's country is France (otherwise, only the country is reported).